gecko0307/dagon/doc/Event System.md

 ### Logic flow
 - `Message` - a message is received from the `MessageBroker`.
 See the "Messaging System.md" file for details.
 Reports `Event.message`, `Event.sender`, `Event.domain`, `Event.payload`
 - `Task` - a task is received from the `MessageBroker`.
 See the Messaging System documentation for details.
 Reports `Event.callback`, `Event.sender`, `Event.domain`, `Event.payload`
+- `Timer` - timer event.
+Timers are created and managed in `Application` class.
+Timer event carries a timer ID (`Event.timerID`) and a user-defined signed integer code (`Event.userCode`) that is used to classify time-based actions in the user code
 - `UserEvent` - a user event is emitted.
-User events carry user-defined signed integer codes (`Event.code`).
+User event carries a user-defined signed integer code (`Event.userCode`) and a pointer to arbitrary data (`Event.payload`).
 All negative codes are reserved to Dagon's internals.
 Currently, one negative code is defined, `DagonEvent.Exit` (`-1`)

 ### Misc
+- `HardwareSpecific` - an event specific to an `InputDevice` implementation.
+It allows to extend the event system with custom hardware; see below
 - `Log` - an asynchronous log event.
 It doesn't propagate to the listeners - instead, it is immediately handled by the `EventManager` itself
 - `Cancelled` - event is obsolete and should be ignored (special status for internal use).
 Cancelled events don't propagate to the listeners.